Yanstory/torappu/README.md

 # Torappu

-An unpacker for anime game assets with a focus on resource extraction and analysis.
+An unpacker for Arknights assets with a focus on resource extraction and analysis.

 ## Features